-We expect our employees as well as our business partner to comply with national regulations and with the specifications of our compliance manual that includes provisions with regard to human rights issues.
+We expect our employees as well as our business partner to comply with national regulations and with the specifications of our compliance policies that includes our Human Rights Policy which provides guidance on all to human rights issues.
 Responsibility for implementing and overseeing these issues is assumed by HR department and Procurement.
 Respect for human rights is part of our supplier code of conduct which contains binding rules for all suppliers.
 As part of our supplier selection process, we assess the suppliers’ policy with regard to human rights issues.
 In addition, first-tier suppliers have to confirm REACH, RoHS and SEC compliance as appropriate.
 Violations against human rights in our supply chain inherits reputational as well as legal risks for QIAGEN.
 Supplier audits are conducted if non-compliance is suspected.
 To our knowledge, there were no violations with regard to human rights in the reporting period.

 Certain minerals (known as “conflict minerals”) have been linked with human rights abuses in the Democratic Republic of Congo and other conflict zones.
 QIAGEN has performed an extensive inquiry into the company’s supply chain to ensure that no conflict minerals from the Democratic Republic of Congo or adjoining countries are used in the company’s laboratory instruments.